hartwigmedical/hmftools/serve/README.md

 SERVE starts with reading the various knowledgebases and after filtering and curation, knowledge is extracted.
 A knowledgebase can contribute to known and/or actionable events.
 Current configuration as follows:

-Knowledgebase  | Contributes to Known events? | Contributes to Actionable events?
+Knowledgebase  | Contributes to known events? | Contributes to actionable events?
 ---|---|---
 DoCM | Yes | No
 Hartwig Cohort | Yes | No